LukoJohnson/alltheguides/docs/mods/ae2/bulkcells/bulkwhat.md

 ???+ success "Additional Notes"
     ??? tip "Regarding Space-Efficient..."
         ![](img-bulk/booldSizeComparison.png){.center}
-        This is the looks of storing 20 item in bulks.
+        This is the looks of storing 20 items in bulks.
 ME Drive from base AE2 holds 10 cell each, and ME Extended Drive from **ExtendedAE** mods can holds 20 cell each.
 Making it more compact with **1:20 ratio** of space to item types compared to drawers.
     ??? tip "Regarding External Storage..."
         External Storage is perfectly fine to do.
 Slight delay (performance affection) is bound to happen because it tries to read every slots in a **drawer network** that a storage bus able to read to.
 This is also mentioned by the **in-game guide**.